 Memorandum Only - Total Columns - Total columns on the financial statements are captioned "memorandum only" to indicate that they are presented only to facilitate financial analysis.
 Data in these columns are not comparable to a consolidation.
 Inter-fund eliminations have not been made in the aggregation of this data.

 3. Cash Deposits and Investments

 (a).
 Cash Deposits and Cash Equivalents

-At June 30, 2002, the carrying amounts of the plans' cash deposits, including cash overdrafts, are listed below:
+At June 30, 2003, the carrying amounts of the plans' cash deposits are listed below: